joeldipops/TableTop/AdventurerFactory/README.md

     - The basic formula is `New WP = Old WP - (Diplomacy Die + Your Charisma Bonus)`
     - This is called a Simple Parley
 - Perform the action on a card you have in play that has a cost of "Encounter:"

+# End Conditions
+- When a player has 0 HP at the end of a turn.
+- When a player has 0 cards in their deck AND did not Play a card on their turn.
+- When a player requests a draw at any time and it is accepted by their opponent.

 # Random Notes
 DnD inspired LCG